SharedMobility/sharedmobility-archive/README.md

 # Previous Projects

 * Pull Bird scooters from the [Bird API](https://github.com/ubahnverleih/WoBike/blob/master/Bird.md).
 Display list with React or VueJS.
 Document any problems to provide to the City of Atlanta.
-Our findings: Bird API is not available!
-Needs to allow for a mile radius, okay to limit requests.
+Our findings: Bird API did not previously allow for open access.
+Recheck now that city has passed legislation as of Jan 7, 2019 requiring API access.

 <a href="https://github.com/SharedMobility/sharedmobility.github.io">GitHub</a>